An Analysis of Senator John McCain's Health Care Reform Plan

 He also reminds us that costs can't be improved without dealing with quality in tandem.

-His plan would also provide very strong incentives for employers to transfer the primary responsibility for purchasing health insurance from the employer to the individual market.
+His plan would also provide very strong incentives for employers to transfer the primary responsibility for purchasing health insurance from the employer to the individual health insurance market.
 His plan is very much about individual choice and responsibility and the conservative view that consumer control is critical to cost containment.

 While McCain’s conservative credentials have been questioned during the campaign, there is no doubt his health plan reflects a strong conservative ideology.